California Benchmarking & BPS Policy News

 Status: Policy adoption.

 Santa Monica is developing a Clean and Healthy Existing Buildings Ordinance (CHEBO), aimed at requiring existing buildings greater than 20,000 sq ft to progressively reduce energy use and greenhouse gas emissions.
 The policy supports the city's Climate Action and Adaptation Plan, which targets an 80% reduction in emissions below 1990 levels by 2030 and carbon neutrality by 2050.
 Energy consumption in existing buildings accounts for 33% of citywide emissions, making this policy a key lever for climate progress.
-The draft ordinance was expected to be voted on by City Council in September, but the vote was delayed.
+The draft ordinance was expected to be voted on by City Council in 2025, but the vote was delayed and is now expected in September 2026.

-The draft includes a policy implementation date of June 2026, with compliance cycles of five years, starting with buildings 50,000 square feet and larger and phasing in buildings larger than 20,000 square feet in the second compliance cycle.
+The original draft included a policy implementation date of June 2026, with compliance cycles of five years, starting with buildings 50,000 square feet and larger and phasing in buildings larger than 20,000 square feet in the second compliance cycle.

 Many details, including the metrics (energy use and/or greenhouse gas emissions) and alternative compliance mechanisms would be solidified in a rule-making process once the ordinance is adopted.